-This paper describes the implementation of a distributed case-based reasoning application that supports engineering sales staff.
-The application operates on the world wide web and uses the XML standard as a communications protocol between client and server side Java applets.
-The paper describes the distributed architecture of the application, the two case retrieval techniques used, its implementation, trial, roll-out and subsequent improvements to its architecture and retrieval techniques using introspective reasoning to improve retrieval efficiency.
-The benefits it has provided to the company are detailed.
+This paper describes the implementation of a case-based reasoning application that supports engineering sales staff.
+The application is distributed and operates on the world wide web using the XML standard as a communications protocol between client and server side Java applets.
+The paper describes the distributed architecture of the operational prototype, the two case retrieval techniques used, its implementation, trial, and subsequent improvements to its architecture and retrieval techniques using introspective reasoning to improve retrieval efficiency.

-1 Introduction
+Introduction